snarfed/oauth-dropins/README.md

     bash: ./bin/easy_install: ...bad interpreter: No such file or directory
     ```

-  You've probably hit [this open virtualenv bug](https://github.com/pypa/virtualenv/issues/53) ([fixed but not merged](https://github.com/pypa/virtualenv/issues/53)): virtualenv doesn't support paths with spaces.
+  You've probably hit [this virtualenv bug](https://github.com/pypa/virtualenv/issues/53): virtualenv doesn't support paths with spaces.

   The easy fix is to recreate the virtualenv in a path without spaces.
-If you can't do that, then after creating the virtualenv, but before activating it, edit the activate, easy_install and pip files in `local/bin/` to escape any spaces in the path.
+If you can't do that, then after creating the virtualenv, but before activating it, edit the activate, easy_install and pip files in `local3/bin/` to escape any spaces in the path.

-  For example, in `activate`, `VIRTUAL_ENV=".../has space/local"` becomes `VIRTUAL_ENV=".../has\ space/local"`, and in `pip` and `easy_install` the first line changes from `#!".../has space/local/bin/python"` to `#!".../has\ space/local/bin/python"`.
+  For example, in `activate`, `VIRTUAL_ENV=".../has space/local"` becomes `VIRTUAL_ENV=".../has\ space/local"`, and in `pip` and `easy_install` the first line changes from `#!".../has space/local3/bin/python"` to `#!".../has\ space/local3/bin/python"`.

   This should get virtualenv to install in the right place.
-If you do this wrong at first, you'll have installs in `/usr/local/lib/python2.7/site-packages` that you need to delete, since they'll prevent virtualenv from installing into the local `site-packages`.
+If you do this wrong at first, you'll have installs in eg `/usr/local/lib/python3.7/site-packages` that you need to delete, since they'll prevent virtualenv from installing into the local `site-packages`.

-1. If you're using Twitter, and `import requests` or something similar fails with:

-    ```
-    ImportError: cannot import name certs
-    ```

-    *or* you see an exception like:

-    ```
-    File ".../site-packages/tweepy/auth.py", line 68, in _get_request_token
-      raise TweepError(e)
-    TweepError: must be _socket.socket, not socket
-    ```

-    ...you need to [configure App Engine's SSL](https://cloud.google.com/appengine/docs/python/sockets/ssl_support).
-Add this to your `app.yaml`:

-    ```
-    libraries:
-    - name: ssl
-      version: latest
-    ```

-  If you use dev_appserver, you'll also need to [apply this workaround](https://code.google.com/p/googleappengine/issues/detail?id=9246) ([more](http://stackoverflow.com/questions/16192916/importerror-no-module-named-ssl-with-dev-appserver-py-from-google-app-engine/16937668#16937668) [background](http://bekt.github.io/p/gae-ssl/)).
-Annoying, I know.

 1. If you see errors importing or using `tweepy`, it may be because `six.py` isn't installed.
 Try `pip install six` manually. `tweepy` does include `six` in its dependencies, so this shouldn't be necessary.
 Please [let us know](https://github.com/snarfed/oauth-dropins/issues) if it happens to you so we can debug!

-1. If you get an error like this:

-    ```
-      File "oauth_dropins/webutil/test/__init__.py", line 5, in <module>
-        import dev_appserver
-    ImportError: No module named dev_appserver
-    ...
-    InstallationError: Command python setup.py egg_info failed with error code 1 in /home/singpolyma/src/bridgy/src/oauth-dropins-master
-    ```

-  ...you either don't have `/usr/local/google_appengine` in your `PYTHONPATH`, or
-you have it as a relative directory. pip requires fully qualified directories.

 1. If you get an error like this: